 Find our 2015 Legislative Package here.

-Consider these facts: Fifty percent of mental illness begins by the age of 14, and 75 percent by the age of 25.
-Every year in this country, about 100,000 young adults experience their first psychotic episode, generally involving hallucinations and delusions.
+Consider these facts: Fifty percent of brain illness begins by the age of 14, and 75 percent by the age of 25.
+Every year in this country, about 100,000 young adults experience their first psychotic episode, generally involving frightening and isolating hallucinations and delusions.
 The average delay in receiving appropriate diagnosis and treatment after a psychotic episode is an astonishing 18.5 months.
 The longer the illness goes untreated, the more likely that young person will veer down a damaging and potentially deadly path, failing to graduate, unable to form relationships, unable to hold a job.

 Suicide remains a prevalent — and yet preventable — plague on California’s college campuses.
 In our public colleges alone we lose nearly 200 students each year to suicide.
 That means 200 lives cut short, 200 families forever changed, and thousands of campus communities left wondering, how could this have happened?
 What could we have done to help?

 AB 917 (Arambula) is a start to answering these questions.

 The bill would require all California community college campuses and the California State University system to adopt policies on suicide prevention, and it would strongly urge the University of California system and all private colleges to do the same.
 The policies would include information on how to recognize signs of suicidal thinking, and on where and how to get help.

 We know such policies work.
 Researchers have documented intervention strategies that help students feel connected and stem suicide rates.
 But California has no universal requirement for institutes of higher learning to develop and enact such policies.
 AB 917 would ensure that we build a comprehensive safety net for our students, and give staff and fellow students the tools they need to save lives.
 This is a two-year bill that will move forward in 2018.